eirikhanssen/jats2epub/README.md

 ### odf2jats
 https://github.com/eirikhanssen/odf2jats
-A semi automatic tagging conversion from Open Documen Format (.odt) to JATS (.xml) Using odf2jats makes it possible to dramatically decrease the time it takes us to produce JATS .xml.
+A semi automatic tagging conversion from Open Documen Format (.odt) to JATS (.xml).

+Using odf2jats makes it possible to dramatically decrease the time it takes us to produce JATS .xml.

 ### ooxml2jats